 Dentists study and treat diseases, injuries and problems of the mouth, teeth, gums and jaw.
 They also educate patients on how to avoid oral health problems.

-Pay for dentists varies depending on their experience, location and size of their practice.
+Pay for dentists varies depending where they work, their experience, location and size of their practice.

 What you will do